PooyehA/Deep-LASI/docs/source/documentation.rst

 ..  csv-table:: Plot Units Entries
    :widths: 15, 200

-   *Photons (Cam. calibrated)*,   "Conversion of detected Intensity into Photons" *Mean accross Particle Mask*,  ""
-   *QY/Det.
-Eff (gamma)*,         ""
-   *Spectral crosstalk (beta)*,   ""
+   *Photons (Cam. calibrated)*,   "Intensity shown as absolute numbers of photons" *Mean accross Particle Mask*,  "Intensity shown as mean intensity within the detection mask" *QY/Det.
+Eff (gamma)*,         "Intensity after gamma correction" *Spectral crosstalk (beta)*,   ""
    *Direct Excitation (alpha)*,   ""
    *Raw Trace (no BG subtr.)*,    ""
    *Corrected FRET*,              ""

+.. tip:: @ Simon, what precisely is plotted, i.e. which axis is changed and how ??

 Checking/unchecking of the different sub-tabs immediately updates the graphical interface and the way how a single-molecule trace is displayed.

-The first one, **'Photons(Cam.calibrated)'**, changes the y axis to be the number of photons reaching the cameras, the second one **'Mean Across Particle Mask'** shows the mean emission intensity of the particle within the detection mask on the y axis.
+The first sub-tab, **Photons(Cam.calibrated)**, converts the intensity axis into the absolut number of photons being detected by the individual cameras during a particular excitation cycle.
+The second sub tab, **'Mean Across Particle Mask**, shows the mean emission intensity of the particle within the detection mask on the y axis.
 The correction factors **gamma**, **beta**, and **alpha** could be separately applied to the intensity traces.
 One can also choose to cancel the background subtraction from the intensity traces, and have them as raw intensities.
 With the last option you can choose to have the corrected FRET efficiency on the corresponding panel.
 Of course for the correction factors to be incorporated on the traces, you should have them already determined.

 With the **Reset** button, you can restart the TRacer program, meaning that whatever you did or changed on the program will be discarded unless you had it saved.